eschling/sp2015.11-731/hw4/README.md

+Implemented the baseline hinge loss perceptron algorithm with batch updates and adagrad.
+It's very fast, but with larger feature sets it uses a lot of memory (or not a lot on allegro, but probably not doable on a home computer - which I don't have, but still).
+Added a few part of speech and suffix features.

 There are three Python programs here (`-h` for usage):

  - `./rerank` a simple reranker that simply sorts candidate translations on log p(czech|english)